Robust Hamiltonicity in families of Dirac graphs: The vortex and the absorber

-Since we use deterministic arguments to find Hamilton cycle in the last partition $V_N$, we must ensure that $|V_N|$ is small enough.
+Since we use deterministic arguments to find a Hamilton cycle in the last part of the partition $V_N$, we must ensure that $|V_N|$ is small enough.
+This is because, as indicated by \eqref{eq:toy_spread}, the spreadness of the resulting distribution will depend on $|V_N|$.
 In our application, it turns out that taking $|V_N|=o(\log n)$ works.
-We choose to set $|V_N|$ as a sufficiently large constant (this will always be a function of a sufficiently large number $L$) as this simplifies the underlying calculations.
+We choose to set $|V_N|$ as a sufficiently large constant (this will always be a function of a sufficiently large number~$L$) as this simplifies the underlying calculations.